bcw222/Genie/README_en.md

 | **Runtime Size**            | **\~200MB** |      \~several GB      |  Similar to GENIE   |
 | **Model Size**              | **\~230MB** |    Similar to GENIE    |       \~750MB       |

-> 📝 **Note:** Since GPU inference does not show a significant latency improvement over CPU for first-inference, we
+> 📝 **Note:** Since GPU inference latency does not significantly improve over CPU for the first packet, we currently
-> currently only provide a CPU version to ensure the best out-of-the-box experience.
+> only provide a CPU version to ensure the best out-of-the-box experience.
 >
-> 📝 **Latency Test Details:** All latency data is measured using a test set of 100 Japanese sentences (\~20 characters
+> 📝 **Latency Test Info:** All latency data is based on a test set of 100 Japanese sentences (\~20 characters each),
-> each), with averages calculated.
-Tests were conducted on a CPU i7-12620H.
+> averaged.
+Tested on CPU i7-12620H.

 ---

-## 🏁 Quick Start
+## 🏁 QuickStart

-> **⚠️ Important:** It is recommended to run GENIE in **Administrator mode** to avoid potential severe performance
+> **⚠️ Important:** It is recommended to run GENIE in **Administrator mode** to avoid potential performance degradation.
-> drops.

 ### 📦 Installation